zeta1999/korali/doc/mkdocs/docs/usage/tools/korali-config.md

 	       The C++ compiler/wrapper required to build a C++ Korali Application.

        --version
-   	       A help message displaying Korali-config usage.
+   	       A help message displaying korali-config usage.

        --version
    	       The currently installed version number.